Failure Mode and Effect Analysis (FMEA)

 An FMEA is a listing of all potential failures and their corresponding effects of the product or process under investigation.
 It is not unusual for an FMEA to list 50 to 200 different potential failures.
 If an FMEA has over 200 potential failures it is a good sign that the product or process under investigation should be broken into sub-units, each with its own FMEA.
 For example, automotive companies don’t conduct FMEAs on the entire car, but rather individual components of the car.

-The net result of an FMEA is a list of prioritised actions to both prevent and reduce severity of possible defects.
+The net result of an FMEA is a list of prioritised actions to both prevent and reduce the severity of possible defects.

 Where did FMEA start?